altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~The Algera was warm in his mind, a burning fire at the base, brimming with power~ ~The sudden freedom of thought, of not being monitored, was a relieve to Felix more than he realized.
 The freedom to plan revenge~
+'F::stop thinking about it...'
+~The cosmic joke.
+If he could forget it, he would.
+But it festered in his mind.
+Knowing for certain, true knowledge that was dangerous to know~ *Felix ran*
+~Out onto the streets; From his problems~
 }
 # turning of the tides